publiclab/publiclab-archive/notes/BindaJD/01-07-2022/will-the-air-quality-really-deteriorate-if-the-air-conditioner-is-turned-on-for-a-long-time.md

 ---
-title: "Will the air quality really deteriorate if the air conditioner is turned on for a long time?"\ntagnames: 'question:general, general, first-time-poster'
+title: "Will the air quality really deteriorate if the air conditioner is turned on for a long time?"

+tagnames: 'question:general, general, first-time-poster'
 author: BindaJD
 path: /notes/BindaJD/01-07-2022/will-the-air-quality-really-deteriorate-if-the-air-conditioner-is-turned-on-for-a-long-time.md
 nid: 28686